 Hart Fellows are recent Duke University graduates who have been out of school for fewer than two years and have not yet earned an advanced degree.

 Just as there is no typical Hart Fellows Program experience, there is no typical Hart Fellow.
 Hart Fellows come to us with a wide variety of interests, experiences and strengths.
-Fellows have majored in Public Policy, Mechanical Engineering, Religion, and Biology.
-The ideal candidate will have taken courses and participated in experiential learning opportunities that have helped them prepare for working internationally on challenging social issues.
-A number of Hart Fellows have studied or worked for extended periods in foreign countries before applying to the program, and were already proficient in one or more foreign languages.
+Fellows have majored in a variety of fields, including public policy, mechanical engineering, religion, and biology.
+The ideal candidate will have taken courses and participated in experiential learning opportunities that have helped them prepare for working in communities on challenging social issues.
+A number of Hart Fellows have studied or worked for extended periods in other countries before applying to the program, and were already proficient in one or more foreign languages.

 We are interested in students who have had formative experiences working directly with community organizations.
 Typically the community relationships were developed through service opportunities connected to Duke University courses, such as those offered by the Hart Leadership Program or the Center for Documentary Studies.